SULAWESI TANA TORAJA

 A small mill used to remove the fruit of the coffee cherry.
 This one is human powered.
 Photo credit: Cafe Imports

 Pulped and "washed" coffee dries on a patio in parchment.
 Photo credit: Cafe Imports

-Sulawesi is an island in the archipelago country of Indonesia; the same group that is home to the better-known islands of Sumatra, Bali, and Java.
+Sulawesi is an island in the archipelago country of Indonesia.
+It’s home to the better-known islands of Sumatra, Bali, and Java.
 Sulawesi houses highlands that are 1400+masl, which is perfect growing altitude for coffee.
-These highlands are known as Tana Toraja: land of the Toraja, an indigenous people that live here.
-Most of the coffee farms here are small, and while farmers can certainly grow coffee well, they don’t grow enough to export themselves.
-Yet the variety that is cultivated here, S-795 (commonly known as Jember) has ideal genetics for disease resistance to disease, good yield, and quality cup profile.
+These highlands are known as Tana Toraja, or “land of the Toraja,” named for the indigenous people who live there.
+Most of the coffee farms in this region are small.
+And while these farmers can certainly grow coffee well, they don’t grow enough to export themselves.
+Yet, the variety that’s cultivated there—S-795 (commonly known as “Jember”)—has ideal genetics for disease resistance, good yield, and quality cup profile.